+- Expert care for children.
 Children with leukemia are seen at the Children's Center at Mayo Clinic's campus in Minnesota.
-At Mayo Clinic's campus in Arizona, pediatric experts at Mayo Clinic Hospital collaborate with the Phoenix Children's Hospital to provide care and oversee a single bone marrow transplant program for children.
+Pediatric experts at Mayo Clinic Hospital, Phoenix, Arizona, collaborate with the Phoenix Children's Hospital to provide care and oversee a single bone marrow transplant program for children.
 Mayo Clinic's campus in Florida provides pediatric care at through a partnership with Nemours Children's Specialty Care and Wolfson Children's Hospital.

 Mayo Clinic doctors are respected for their expertise in diagnosing and treating acute lymphocytic leukemia.
-Each year, Mayo Clinic doctors care for more than 350 people with acute lymphocytic leukemia.
+When you seek care at Mayo Clinic, you can expect: